Galapagos activity holiday

 Food:

-We purchase hand-picked local organic fruits such as oranges, guabas, guayabas, and passion fruits from the local charitable volunteer organization, Hacienda Tranquila.
-This helps to support their incredible environmental, social, and community projects and reduces our carbon footprint because the produce does not need to be shipped from afar.
+We purchase hand-picked local organic fruits such as oranges, guabas, guayabas, and passion fruits from a local charitable volunteer organization, This helps to support their incredible environmental, social, and community projects and reduces our carbon footprint because the produce does not need to be shipped from afar.
 You can expect these delicious fruits as part of your breakfast.
 We also purchase hand-picked, hand-peeled, sun dried, manually ground organic coffee from Hacienda Tranquila.
 We doubt you will ever again be able to find coffee this fresh and close to the earth.
 Our chicken, fish, eggs, and other foods when available are also local.

 Our local tour operator is socially and environmentally committed to sustainable ecotourism practices.
 They proudly preside over ASEC (Ecuadorian Ecotourism Association), where they have the opportunity to contribute to Ecuador´s tourism industry both at an operational and political level.
 ASEC looks after the welfare of local communities through development initiatives and environmental conservation practices.
 They helped establish the first certification standards for nature-based hotels, and are currently in the process of becoming the first Ecuadorian operator to be Ecotourism certified by the new Smart Voyager for operators standard.